thepunkduck/CSS_Debrief/README.md

 The Exceptional Realty Group have decided to move into the 21st century and have realised that "mobile-first" development is correct way to develop a website.
 They have come crawling back to you to develop a simple, responsive, mobile-first website. (dont stress!)

-Using @media queries create a responsive website for mobile users and desktop users.
+Using @media queries and CSS Flex boxes create a responsive website for mobile users and desktop users.
 If you want to stretch yourself, try creating one for mobile, tablet, laptop and desktop users if you have time.

 ## Finished